schlopshow/artixinstall/README.md

 # Artix Linux Complete Installation Script

-A comprehensive, automated installation script for Artix Linux with full disk encryption using LUKS and LVM.

-## ⚠️ WARNING

-**This script will completely erase the selected disk and all data on it.
-Make sure you have backups of any important data before running this script.**

-## Features

 ### Security Features
 - **Full Disk Encryption** with LUKS1
 - **Serpent-XTS-Plain64** cipher (512-bit key)